Enjoyed warm or cold, this protein-rich, whole grain Pecan Milk Breakfast Porridge made with easy homemade pecan milk will keep you fueled all day!

 With my homemade pecan milk at hand, I was ready get back on the breakfast-eating train with an easy and nutritious Pecan Milk Breakfast Porridge.
 I simply cooked up a mixture of protein-rich quinoa and rolled oats in the pecan milk, and then stirred in more deliciousness like dried tart cherries, vanilla and cinnamon.
 Pecans provide a mix of protein and healthy fats to keep you energized throughout the day, making them a great choice for this breakfast.

 Because it’s been so warm in my neck of the woods lately, I made my porridge on Sunday and refrigerated it, and then simply ate cold scoops of it (drizzled with more pecan milk!) throughout the week.
-However, when I’m chilled to the bone in the winter, I’ll probably want to eat this porridge warm.
+However, when I’m chilled to the bone in the winter, I’ll probably want to eat this porridge warm (also a great idea with oatmeal for dinner).
 It’s great either way, which is one of the reasons I love it so much.
 It’s official: I’m back on the breakfast train, and it feels so good.

 Grown in fifteen states from the Carolinas to California, the versatile pecan has long been a staple in the American diet.
 For more information, please visit americanpecan.com, and be sure to connect with the American Pecan Council on Facebook, Twitter, Instagram and Pinterest.